Skip to content

 • muted (boolean) — indicates that the result must not affect the statistics.
 See Visual analytics.

 • flaky (boolean) — indicates that this test or step is known to be unstable and can may not succeed every time.
-See Details panel.
+See Flaky tests.

-• message (string) — the short text message to display on the Details panel, such as a name of the exception that led to a failure.
+• message (string) — the short text message to display in the test details, such as a name of the exception that led to a failure.

-• trace (string) — the full stacktrace to display on the Details panel.
+• trace (string) — the full stack trace to display in the test details.

 stage (string)